 - 1st string – E (high)

-To remember the name of the strings, you and your child can make up your own mnemonic based on the order described above.
+To remember the name of the guitar strings, you and your child can make up your own mnemonic based on the order described above.
 Making up the silliest mnemonics makes them more fun and memorable.
 There are several popular ones that you can use right off the bat, including:

 - Eat All Day, Get Big Easy